stitchdata/java-stitch-client/README.md

 Close the client
 ----------------

-StitchClient maintains a buffer of records that haven't been delivered to Stitch yet.
-It flushes that buffer when (1) you call `push()` and the buffer fills up, or (2) you call `flush()`, or (3) you close the StitchClient.
-It's important to close the StitchClient when you're done, otherwise you'll lose any messages that have been put in the buffer but not yet delivered.
+StitchClient submits messages in batches, so a call to `push` will either put the message on a pending batch and save it for later delivery, or deliver the batch now.
+It's important to close the StitchClient when you're done, otherwise you'll lose any messages that are in a pending batch.

 ```
+...
+finally {
     stitch.close();
+}
 ```

 Advanced Topics